MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_PowerShell_Editions.md

 - **Core**, which runs on .NET Core.
-PowerShell 6.0 and later is installed side-by-side with earlier PowerShell releases on full-featured Windows editions, some reduced-footprint Windows editions such as Windows Nano Server and Windows IoT, or on non-Windows platforms such as Linux and MacOs.
+PowerShell 6.0 and later is installed side-by-side with earlier PowerShell releases on full-featured Windows editions, some reduced-footprint Windows editions such as Windows Nano Server and Windows IoT, or on non-Windows platforms such as Linux and macOS.

 Because the edition of PowerShell corresponds to its .NET runtime, it is the primary indicator of .NET API and PowerShell module compatibility; some .NET APIs, types or methods are not available